CatalystCode/bot-graph-dialog/README.md

 }
 ```

-`name` is the file representing the handler file name.
-In this case, a search will look for a file names `handler.js`.
+`name` the name for this handler.
+This will be provided to the callback for loading this handler.

 #### type: "end"

-End the dialog and ignore any further steps
+End the dialog and ignore any further steps.

 Properties:

 ```json